toothmonsterr/Small-Crimes-Collective/System/WIP/Materials.md

 | 6   | Light💨    | Yellow⚡        | Spectral💀  | Sandy🪨   | Stinging🔥   | Pale❄️        | Transparent☀️ | Violet🍏    |

 #### Effect Descriptors
-These are raw effect descriptors, based on the
+These are raw effect descriptors, based on the above effect tags.
+Use these when giving players specifically requested effects, alternatively you can use this table by rolling a 1d9 and choosing the associated column, then rolling the 1d10 for the row.

 | 1d10 | Sharp      | Accurate     | Arcane      | Tough            | Solid        | Multi       | Pure        | Stable     | Rotten       |
 | ---- | ---------- | ------------ | ----------- | ---------------- | ------------ | ----------- | ----------- | ---------- | ------------ |